San Jose Repertory Theatre: The Rick Lombardo era

 In June 2014, the San Jose Repertory Theatre board of trustees informed Mr. Lombardo that they had voted to close the theater as he was in rehearsal for American Premiere of "Landscape With Weapon" by Joe Penhall.
 About the closing, Lombardo had this to say:

 Facilities

 The Rep started performing at the 500+ seat Montgomery Theatre, owned by the City of San Jose.
-The dream of building and performing in their own theater became reality in 1997 when they moved to their new home, San Jose Repertory Theater, a few blocks away.
+The dream of building and performing in their own theater became reality in 1997 when they moved to their new home, the Sobrato Auditorium, a few blocks away.

 After the Rep closed, the building became the Susan and Phil Hammer Theatre Center named for the former mayor and her husband who were instrumental in getting the theater built.
 The theater consists of three seating sections, with a total capacity of 584 people.